dannyadkins/anychat/DESIGN.md

 ---

-I settled on `Approach #4`.
+I settled on `Approach #3`, but need to migrate away from Next API routes first, as they provide no way to tell if a disconnection occurs like in other API frameworks.
+I'm planning on moving to Express or maybe Flask.

-The user sends a request, the API sends a POST to the model, the model saves tokens directly to Redis.
-The API then reads from Redis and streams back tokens until they are done (either an interval, or a stop token).
+The user sends a request, the API sends a POST to the model, and if the user disconnects, model saves tokens directly to Redis.
+When the user reconnects, the API then reads from Redis and streams back tokens until they are done (either an interval, or a stop token).
 Once they are done, it saves to database.

 I chose `Vercel KV` out of ease, but one downside is that it doesn't use Redis Streams, which would be best for this use case.
 This task is best suited for a more traditional message queue.